Fermat-ORG/fermat-framework/FERMAT-WHITE-PAPER.md

 <br>
 ### User Interface

 The Framework handles a stack of layers.
 Starting down we have the _OS API level_, then the _Blockchain Level_, the _Communication Level_, _Platform Level_ up to the _User Interface Level_.
-With the goal in mind of allowing even non-developers to deployd their own trust-less financial applications, we define several concepts:
+With the goal in mind for allowing even non-developers to deploy their own trust-less financial applications, we define several concepts:

-**Wallet** : Any kind of financial application that handles either crypto or digital assets for any purpose.
+**Wallet**: Any kind of financial application that handles either crypto or digital assets for any purpose.

-**Reference Wallet** : A primitive wallet that it is used by a sigle actor for a handfull of use cases.
+**Reference Wallet**: A primitive wallet that is used by a single actor for a handful of use cases.

-**Niche Wallet** : A combination of several _Reference Wallets_ into a single product with its own look and feel and possibly extra functionality.
+**Niche Wallet**: A combination of several _Reference Wallets_ into a single product with its own look and feel and possibly extra functionality.

-**Branded Wallet** : A _niche wallet_ turned into a new product owned by a different End User.
-Achieved by a process similar to building a Worldpress site but locally on the End Users device.
+**Branded Wallet**: A _niche wallet_ turned into a new product owned by a different End User.
+Achieved by a process similar to building a Wordpress site but locally on the End Users device.
 Usually involves re-using a set of the business logic of the _niche wallet_ it derives from and a new look and feel (different skin and navigation structure).

-**External Wallet** : A third party APP running on the same device that uses Fermat as a backend for different reasons.
-For example to benefit from its infraestructure to interface crypto networks, transporting data through its p2p network, or storing data on the End Users _Private Device Network_.
+**External Wallet**: A third party APP running on the same device that uses Fermat as a backend for different reasons.
+For example to benefit from its infrastructure to interface crypto networks, transporting data through its p2p network, or storing data on the End Users _Private Device Network_.

 <br>
-Several tools were designed with the purpose to enable the development of new wallets, an their distribution.
+Several tools were designed with the purpose of enabling the development of new wallets, an their distribution.

-**Wallet Factory** : Is a built-in functionality that enables the development of reference and niche wallets.
+**Wallet Factory**: Is a built-in functionality that enables the development of reference and niche wallets.

-**Wallet Editor** : Enables the creation by non-developers of _Branded Wallets_ based on any of the _Niche Wallets_ available.
+**Wallet Editor**: Enables the creation by non-developers of _Branded Wallets_ based on any one of the _Niche Wallets_ available.

-**Wallet Store** : Is a distributed application which manages a shared wallet catallog and enables the End User to download from peers the different wallets available for the Framework.
+**Wallet Store**: Is a distributed application which manages a shared wallet catalog and enables the End User to download from peers the different wallets available for the Framework.

 <br>
 ### Privacy

 The proposed system complements the privacy properties of crypto networks, extending them to the full stack needed to run different kind of financial applications.
-By using it's own P2P network with point to point encryption for transporting meta-data both value and information are under a similar privacy standard.
+By using its own P2P network with point to point encryption for transporting meta-data both value and information are under a similar privacy standard.

 Identities are public keys related to private keys kept by the End User and never shared to anyone in any way.